 "The Thurmond Historic District is the ultimate history sampler for the park," French-Burr says.

-A seasonal attraction, the Thurmond Visitor Center opens in warm-weather months in the town's historic railroad passenger station.
-However, visitors are welcome to explore the town and the handful of historic buildings overlooking the New River year-round.
+A seasonal attraction, the opens in warm-weather months in the town's historic railroad passenger station.
+However, visitors are welcome to explore the town and landmark buildings overlooking the New River year-round.

 "I think it's the most fun to park in the parking lot on the Dun Glen side of the river and walk over the New River bridge to the depot and town," she says.